matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/4-1 Error Guessing.md

 2. **Design Test Cases to Systematically Test Each Scenario**
 * Examples:
-  * Test Case 1: Attempt to login with a valid username and an incorrect password
+  * Test Case 1: Attempt to login with a valid username & an incorrect password
-  * Test Case 2: Attempt to login with a valid username and a valid password
+  * Test Case 2: Attempt to login with a valid username & a valid password
-  * Test Case 3: Attempt to login with an empty username and a valid password
+  * Test Case 3: Attempt to login with an empty username & a valid password
-  * Test Case 4: Attempt to login with a valid username and an empty password
+  * Test Case 4: Attempt to login with a valid username & an empty password
   * Test Case 5: Attempt to login with a username containing special characters
   * Test Case 6: Attempt to login with a password containing special characters
   * Test Case 7: Attempt to login with a long username (exceeding character limit)